1946 Northwest Conference football season: Linfield

 The 1946 Linfield Wildcats football team represented the Linfield University of McMinnville, Oregon.
 Led by head coach Wayne Harn, the team compiled a 4–3–1 record (3–2–1 against NWC opponents), tied for third place in the Northwest Conference, and outscored opponents by a total of 102 to 72.

 Puget Sound

 The 1946 Puget Sound Loggers football team represented the University of Puget Sound of Tacoma, Washington.
 Led by head coach Frank W. Patrick, the team compiled a 3–4–1 record (3–2–1 against NWC opponents), tied for third place in the Northwest Conference, and outscored opponents by a total of 106 to 52.

-Pacific
+Pacific (CA)

 The 1946 Pacific Badgers football team represented the Pacific University of Forest Grove, Oregon.
 Led by head coach Oswald D. Gates, the team compiled a 4–3–1 record (3–3 against NWC opponents), finished in fifth place in the Northwest Conference, and were outscored by a total of 60 to 58.